LOGIBLOX-AG/Database-App/README.md

 # LOGIBLOX CRUD Example App

-This is a simple example CRUD (Create, Read, Update, Delete) application for interacting with the LOGIBLOX Back-End API.
+This is a small example app, also called CRUD (Create, Read, Update, Delete) application, for interacting with the LOGIBLOX Back-End API.
 It allows you to manage data points using a simple interface.

 ## Getting Started